Get insider access

 Notable Mentions

 • Microsoft Sculpt Ergonomic Mouse: The Microsoft Sculpt Ergonomic Mouse is designed for office use and general productivity tasks.
 It features a bulbous, right-handed shape with a scoop-shaped thumb rest area.
 It also has a slightly tilted orientation, like a vertical mouse, to promote a more natural wrist posture.
-Unfortunately, it lacks some productivity features found on the similarly priced Logitech M720 Triathlon, including Bluetooth support, gesture controls, and a scroll wheel with a free-scrolling mode.
+Unfortunately, it lacks some productivity features from the similarly-priced Logitech M720 Triathlon, including Bluetooth support, gesture controls, and a scroll wheel with a free-scrolling mode.
 See our review

 • Logitech G604 LIGHTSPEED: The Logitech G604 LIGHTSPEED is a gaming mouse that's also a viable work option.
 It has a similar ergonomic shape and feature set as the Razer Basilisk V3.
 However, it has more programmable buttons and connects wirelessly with its USB receiver or via Bluetooth.
 However, it's significantly heavier, has higher click latency, and is typically more expensive.
 See our review